 Find you best customers

 Identify your ideal customers, the ones who are low maintenance but really engage with your products/services and make sure they purchased recently.
 This will depend on what you’re selling.
 For consumer products, a few weeks to a couple of months should be enough but for software or B2B services you might want to wait about 6 months.
-Not only this, but more complex products there may be more decision makers involved in the buying journey.
+Not only this, but for more complex products there may be more decision makers involved in the buying journey.
 Your best customers need to have had enough time to interact with your product or service but not so much time that they’ll have forgotten what it was that happened when they were searching to “hire someone to do the job”.

 Talk to your customers